Download the free planner to get some outfit ideas and a preview of what to expect!

 Next, read their reviews.
 Check out their web site for testimonials,.
 Ideally, you have a friend who worked with an awesome boudoir photographer and can get a referral.

 Then, set up a consultation.
-I encourage every boudoir client to come into my studio for a full, complimentary consultation.
-It’s the best way to get a feel for personality and creative approach, and I can really help them start planning their session.
+I personally speak with every potential client prior to their booking a photo session.
+It’s the best way to get a feel for personality and to share my creative approach, and I can really help them start planning their session.
 I ask questions like, “What’s your/your partner’s favorite part of your body?”
-“What would you like to down-play; what would you like to accentuate?”
-We also talk in depth about wardrobe–what would look best on them, styles to achieve their goal of how they want to look, and how to bring both personality and emotion to their photos, as well as the kind of music you like, to fully customize your session.
+“Is there anything would you like to de-emphasize?”
+“What would you like to accentuate?”
+We also talk in depth about wardrobe and schedule an in-person wardrobe consultation to better understand what would look best on them, the styles to help them to achieve their goals of the type of images they would like to have, and how to bring both personality and emotion to their photos, as well as the kind of music they like, to fully customize their session.

 Boudoir is an incredibly personal type of photography, so you really need to be comfortable with your photographer.
-A consultation will give you a chance to get to know them and decide if you want to work with them.
-Be sure to sign a contract.
-NEVER work with a photographer that doesn’t have a contract.
-That opens you up to legal problems.
-You don’t have protection of privacy, and it’s unprofessional.
+Be sure to sign a contract/photography agreement.
+NEVER work with a photographer that doesn’t have a contract as you will subject yourself to potential legal problems and your privacy will not be protected.
+Plus, it’s unprofessional.
 I require contracts so everyone knows what to expect and is protected.

 When doing a boudoir session as a gift–groom’s gift, anniversary gift, holiday gift, etc–timing is very important.
 If you need your album in two weeks and you haven’t had your session yet, it’s not going to happen.
 Most boudoir photographers need six to eight weeks from the time of the session to album and wall art delivery.
 I require a minimum of six weeks.
 So ask your photographer what they need, then work with them on choosing a date.
 If you’re hiring a stylist for hair and makeup, decide if you’re going to use the photographer’s stylist, or if you’re going to use someone else, and book them as well.
 Be sure to ask your photographer if they allow outside stylists in their studio.
-My clients approach professional hair and makeup in a lot of different ways, so I’m very flexible and I allow them to bring their own stylist to my studio.
+My clients typically work with my stylist, and those beauty services are part of the overall experience we deliver, but if you want to hire your own stylist, I’m very flexible.
 Allow for two hours in the hair and makeup chair.

 Once you’ve chosen a date, it’s time to pick out what you’re going to wear and how you’re going to have your hair and makeup done!
 This is the fun part!
 I mean, what woman doesn’t like to play on Pinterest and shop?